Data-Science-and-Statistics-in-EaES/hands-on-programming-with-r/README.md

 # hands-on-programming-with-r
-This repository contains an RMarkdown file **exercises-completed.Rmd** with completed exercises for each of the 10 chapters in the textbook *Hands-on Programming with R* by Garrett Grolemund
+This repository contains **exercises-completed.Rmd**, an RMarkdown file with completed exercises for each of the 10 chapters in the textbook *Hands-on Programming with R* by Garrett Grolemund

 ## Chapters
 1. The Very Basics